The Department of Teacher Education and Leadership Studies offers teaching licenses in the following areas:

 Disclaimer: Educator Licensure tests and qualifying scores listed in the ODE charts and on the ODE website are subject to change by the Ohio State Board of Education.

-For more information, visit The Beeghly College of Education.
+For more information, visit The Beeghly College of Liberal Arts, Social Sciences and Education.